evanjohnso/doc_doc_go/README.md

 ## Known Bugs
 * If user enters New York and Dentist, the data returned is unable to be processed by the current code, need account for more variance in the JSON.
+* Output of doctors is repeated, something wrong with the specialty doctor API call
+* Reevaluate using try/catch block to handle API call errors

 ### License